ds-turner/intervals/README.md

 #> 6:      B    14    16          2
 ```

-We can also merge the overlapping intervals into single intervals
+We can also merge overlapping intervals together using `merge_ints`.
+It
+will return the interval start and end, the interval group id and any
+grouping variables used.

 ``` r
 merge_ints(ints, st, end, id)